 NEW (North, East and West) Devon CCG have a new website that is full of information about the CCG, their boards, local events, patient involvement and much more.
-Please visit www.newdevonccg.nhs.uk to find out more information,
+To find more information on Devon CCG view the link below:

 Dr John Fox, Dr Alice Godwin, Dr Cath Sheppard and Dr Alex Williams are qualified General Practitioner Trainers.
 They regularly supervise GP Registrars working in the Practice.

 The Practice also takes students on placement from the Peninsula Medical School.
 Dr Guy Bradley-Smith is tutor at the Medical School.
 Several other Partners have a particular interest in the training of Medical Students.

 We always try to give you the best service possible, but there may be times when you feel this has not happened.
 This leaflet explains what to do if you have a complaint about the services we provide for you.
 We hope you will use it to allow us to look into and, if necessary, put right any problems you have identified or mistakes that have been made.

 If you wish to make a complaint, please telephone or write to our Practice Manager, Mrs Heppell, who is based at St Thomas Health Centre.
 She will take details of your complaint and decide how best to undertake the investigation.
 All complaints, comments and suggestions will be treated in strict confidence.
 No patient or relative’s healthcare will be adversely affected as the result of making a complaint.

 We think it is important to deal with complaints swiftly, so you will normally be offered an opportunity to meet Mrs Heppell or other staff from the Practice to discuss matters within seven days.
 Occasionally, if we have to make a lot of enquiries, it might take a little longer, but we will keep you informed.
 You may bring a friend or relative with you to the meeting.